But, what actually is logo design? And what job does a logo do?

 And another example:

 Green is often used for natural and organic products.
 It communicates growth, nature, development, outdoors, and fresh.
+This would make green a great choice for businesses operating in the renewables or sustainability sector.

 Colour is an important element of your logo design.
 One of our favourite things to do is ensure your logo works in both colour and black and white.